CoderYoyoS/ChatbotReport/01_sections/03_system-requirements_specification/00_system-requirements_specification.md

-# System Requirements and Specification

-## Motivation
+# Motivation
-A number of surveys have been carried out to outline the direction of the project.
-Respectively, three surveys were created on three topics (Transport, Educational Facilties and Fitness).
+A number of surveys have been carried out using the online survey development software, SurveyMoneky, to outline the direction of the project.
+Respectively, three surveys were created on three topics: Transport, Educational Facilties and Fitness (See Appendix A).
 The results received were used to gain incite of the functionalities and features the application should possess, and what was redundant to implement.

+## Transportation Survey
  There was a total of 99 participants who have taken part in the transportation survey.
 In regards to this, it was stated that 49.5% of respondents chose Dublin Bus as their primary means of transport to college, this was followed by driving to college, coming to a sum of 40.4%.
 This aided in the motivation to implement a transport data service into the application for users to easily obtain information.

 ![Transportation: Question 1. \label{sample}](04_assets/03_system_requirements_specification/question_1.PNG)